narayanrai97/ride-share-rails/Calender.md

 month_of_year: 0  # The month_of_year is set to 0 because it is not recurring once a month every year.
 type_of_repeating: “weekly” # The type_of_repeating is set to weekly because the schedule window above recurs weekly.

 # Example of monthly.
-Occurs every month, every Tuesday:
+Occurs every month, on Tuesday:

 ScheduleWindow Model
 id: 3